-All applications received on or by the 15th of January 2023 will be considered equally.
-Late applications can be accepted for good reasons until 3rd of February 2023.
+All applications received on or by the deadline will be considered equally.
+Late applications can be accepted for good reasons until March.
 All applications received by the Local Authority after the deadline will be considered to be late applications.
 These will be considered after those received on time.
 If all available places are allocated to children whose applications were received on time, parents or carers who have made a late application may request that their child is placed on the school's waiting list